jmantalbot/hpc-project/README.md

     - `module load git-lfs`
 1. Build
   - `bash build.sh`
-    - installing boost can take a while, be patient!
+    - **installing boost can take a while, be patient!** In our experience, it takes about 10 minutes the first time.
   - Binaries will be at `build/`

 ## Run Instructions